-An articulate voice on new social technologies, Samuel has an infectious passion for the Net's potential as a tool for community-building and civic participation.
+An articulate voice on new social technologies, Samuel has an infectious passion for the Internet’s potential as a tool for community-building and civic participation.
 She has mapped the effect of technology for both the non-profit sector (through her work on projects like NetSquared) as well as with governments (as Research Director for Digital 4Sight’s Governance in the Digital Economy, where, along with Don Tapscott, she researched the future of democracy).
-She also works with a long list of corporations, giving talks, running workshops, and talking to them--on whatever level they are comfortable with--about how they can best use social technology tools for their specific business.
-Her writing has appeared in Business 2.0 and the Chronicle of Higher Education.
+She also works with a long list of corporations, giving talks, running workshops, and talking to them—on whatever level they are comfortable with—about how they can best use social technology tools for their specific business.

 Organizations have embraced the analytic power of big data, drawing from large datasets extracted from the digital footprints of citizens and consumers.
 But this quick embrace has led to organizations overlooking—or, worse, even obscuring—crucial aspects of consumer behaviour and attitudes.
 In this talk, Alexandra Samuel illustrates the limitations of big data by taking a second look at one of the most compelling forms of data to emerge in recent years: social media analytics.
 Drawing on her groundbreaking work at research tech leader Vision Critical, Samuel shows how the combination of social media and survey data challenges the conventional wisdom on what social media analytics can tell you, and offers a new framework for thinking about what questions big data can and can’t answer.